AnyLog-co/documentation/07- Southbound Interfaces/A- Direct Connectors Generic/Using REST.md

 Essentially, `AnyLog-Agent` is a custom header that both sides control, so the node can explicitly whitelist it and browsers can set it without restriction.

+> **Note on `AnyLog-Agent` vs `User-Agent` here specifically:** the GET examples on this page (both above and the
+> "GET style" example just below) send the identity value as a real HTTP header — `-H 'User-Agent: ...'` or
+> `-H 'AnyLog-Agent: ...'` — and per [Headers and the AnyLog-Agent](#headers-and-the-anylog-agent), the node treats
+> either header name identically.
+The POST-as-GET body below is different: `-d` sends a JSON payload, not headers,
+> so the identity value is just a plain JSON key inside that body rather than an actual HTTP header.
+In that
+> context, use the key name `AnyLog-Agent` — not `User-Agent` — as shown in the example.
+Don't conflate the two:
+> "either name works" applies to real headers on a GET call; the JSON-body key on a POST-as-GET call is
+> `AnyLog-Agent` specifically.

 **GET style**:
 * basic `get status`